Personal Stylist FAQs

 Q: Can I afford to hire a personal stylist?

 A: Prices vary based on your needs, but personal stylists are actually very affordable!
-My smaller services start at $225 and invest in your future (if you don't believe me, go read sweet Elizabeth's review).
-The purpose of my services are to awaken your own creativity and confidence, so you have all the tools you need long after I'm gone.
-It's a minor, life-changing investment.
-Hiring a personal stylist is just as expensive as getting your hair colored, designer clothes, laser hair removal, a personal trainer, spray tans...
+My smaller services start at $225 and are an investment in your future (if you don't believe me, go read sweet Elizabeth's review).
+The purpose of my services is to awaken your own creativity and confidence, so you have all the tools you need long after I'm gone.
+It's a minor investment that yields a major life change.
+Hiring a personal stylist is as affordable as getting your hair colored, buying designer clothes, laser hair removal, hiring a personal trainer, monthly visits for spray tans...

 Q: Why do I need a stylist?

 A: Again, there's many reasons why you may feel the need to hire me as your stylist.
-Here are just a few of the reasons why my previous clients have sought me out:
+Here are just a few of the reasons my previous clients have invested in my services: